Blog

 Kaisergebirge Wilder Kaiser

-A 12-year old scrambles up the southeast face of Fleischbank, one of the most iconic peaks of Wilder Kaiser Range.
-This is how Guido spent his summer holidays growing up climbing mountains in the late 90ies.
-His uncle, Tom Unterwurzacher, took him along.
-This special day has etched itself into Guido’s memory; it was the day when it all started.
-“When I found myself looking up at these giant walls, I stood there mesmerized, frozen in awe, utterly fixated on the mystifying and alluring rock faces.
-In the afternoon, we were even caught by a thunderstorm, which left us wet to the skin.
-In short, it was absolutely awesome, with memories that will stay with me forever,” says Guido Unterwurzacher 20 years later, in the summer of 2016, as we sit down to talk about his life on a wooden bench at Wochenbrunner Alm Alpine Pasture Hut, towered by jagged Wilder Kaiser Range.
+A 12-year-old boy scrambles up the southeastern face of Fleischbank, one of the most iconic peaks in Wilder Kaiser Mountains.
+This is how Guido spent his summer holidays growing up in the mountains in the late 1990s.
+His uncle, Tom Unterwurzacher, took the young Guido along with him on his adventures.
+One day has etched itself into Guido’s memory – the day when it all started.
+“When I found myself looking up at these giant walls, I stood there mesmerised, frozen in awe, utterly fixated on the mystifying and alluring rock faces.
+In the afternoon we were caught in a thunderstorm, which soaked us to the skin.
+It was absolutely awesome, with memories that will stay with me forever,” says Guido Unterwurzacher 20 years later, in the summer of 2016, as we sit down to talk about his life on a wooden bench at the Wochenbrunner Alm, a charming wooden hut at the foot of the mighty Wilder Kaiser Mountains.

 Early in the morning we head towards Ellmauer Tor.Early in the morning we head towards Ellmauer Tor.